grongierisc/iris-rag-demo/README.md

 **Why is it important?** Because it allows to use an *knowledge base* to answer questions, and use the LLM to generate the answer.

-For example, if you ask **"What is the grongier.pex module?"** directly to the LLM, it will not be able to answer, because it does not know what is this module (and maybe you don't know it either 🤪).
+For example, if you ask **"What is the iop module?"** directly to the LLM, it will not be able to answer, because it does not know what is this module (and maybe you don't know it either 🤪).

-But if you ask the same question to RAG, it will be able to answer, because it will use the *knowledge base* that know what grongier.pex module is to find the answer.
+But if you ask the same question to RAG, it will be able to answer, because it will use the *knowledge base* that know what iop module is to find the answer.

 Now that you know what is RAG, let's see how it works.